| NEWTOWN | Principality Welsh Premier |

 | Marcus Orlik |

-apprentice, Marcus joined Porthmadog in January 2007 having also played
+Wednesday apprentice, Marcus joined Porthmadog in January 2007 having

 for Colwyn Bay, Rhyl and Caernarfon Town.
 (Dob: 11-02-1985) |